go-masonry/tutorial/complete/app/services/README.md

-# Service Layer
+# /app/services

-Service layer should handle things that are not related to the actual business logic.
+Code in this directory should handle things that are not related to the actual business logic.
 This layer should only be familiar with everything related to API models.

 ## Should handle